tototomate123/tuwunel/docs/deploying.md

 # Deploying

-This chapter describes various ways to deploy conduwuit.
+This chapter describes various ways to deploy Tuwunel.